Code-Institute-Submissions/tudormir-P1-Love-Geometry/README.md

-I am Mirela Tudor and this is my project Geometry then and now.
+I am Mirela Tudor and this is my project Geometry then and now and my firts website.

 My idea was to create a website about the history of Geometry.
 All the text and pictures that I used to create the six additional pages are from Wikipedia.
 Wikipedia is a free website, so I hope I didn't commit plagiarism.
 The webpages that I used from Wikipedia are the following:
 From https://en.wikipedia.org/wiki/Geometry I took the text and the math related pictures.
 The webpages from the footer are the following:
 - https://en.wikipedia.org/wiki/List_of_formulas_in_elementary_geometry